yhycyln/justlifetest/README.md

 The OpenAPI documentation is configured in `src/main/java/com/example/justlifetest/configuration/OpenApiConfiguration.java`.
 You can customize the API title, version, and contact information.

 ### Database Configuration
-The application uses an H2 in-memory database for development.
+The application uses an postgresql ORM database running on Docker for development.
 You can configure the database in `src/main/resources/application.properties`.

 ---